 Some women find that changing their diets makes cramps less severe.
-Mind-body techniques such as meditation and exercises such as yoga and tai chi can also help relieve pain.
+Mind-body techniques such as meditation, and acupuncture and exercises such as yoga and tai chi, can also help relieve pain.
+Aromatic essential oils and massage may also help relieve pain.

 Nutrition and Supplements

-- Eat foods that are rich in calcium.
-They include beans, almonds, and dark green leafy vegetables such as spinach and kale.
+- Eat foods that are rich in calcium, including beans, almonds, and dark green leafy vegetables, such as spinach and kale.

 - Avoid refined foods, such as white breads, pastas, and sugar.